marco-zambardi/test-book/ManagingDND.md

 # Managing Do Not Disturb policy settings

-A Do Not Disturb (DND.md) policy is defined by by creating one or more quantity and time-based delivery rules, which are applied to the contacts in the relevant segment when a plan is run.
+A Do Not Disturb (DND) policy is defined by by creating one or more quantity and time-based delivery rules, which are applied to the contacts in the relevant segment when a plan is run.
 For example, allow a maximum of one delivery each day and up to five deliveries in a week.

 See [Managing segments](ManagingSegments.md) and [Managing plans](ManagingPlans.md) for more about segments and plans.